yesimon/GOTTCHA/README.md

   * GOTTCHA_VIRUSES_c3498_k85_u24_xHUMAN3x.species.tar.gz (68MB)
   * GOTTCHA_VIRUSES_c3498_k85_u24_xHUMAN3x.strain.tar.gz (68MB)

-Note: We have been reported that the our server doesn't work for some IPs.
+Note: We have noticed that our SFTP server doesn't work for some IPs.
 If you have any difficulty obtaining the databases, please contact Po-E Li <po-e@lanl.gov>.

 -------------------------------------------------------------------